 3.2.3 The Economic Role of Government Spend

-The economic role of government spend is to meet people’s needs and support economic growth; it is tax-funded, so it is contentious.
+The economic role of government spend is to meet some of people’s needs and to support economic growth; it is tax-funded.

 When the government funds public services and benefits, it is redistributing wealth from the taxpayer towards people who are less able to pay for them.
 This increases economic growth because poor people spend their money more quickly than those who are wealthy – which is an argument that is explored in more depth later (3.5.6).